Trinity Christian School (Fairfax, Virginia): Accolades and student achievement

 In 2019, Trinity Christian School was designated a National Blue Ribbon School by the National Blue Ribbon Schools Program, 1 of only 362 schools to receive this throughout the nation.
 In 2025, the school was again selected as a National Blue Ribbon School, one of only 50 private schools nationwide to earn this recognition, shortly before the U.S. Department of Education announced the discontinuation of the National Blue Ribbon program.

 The school reports that since its first graduation class in 2001, the school has produced 22 National Merit Finalists and 98 National Merit Commended Scholars, and that the mean ACT score for the classes of 2017 - 2022 was 28, while the mean SAT score for the same was 660 (Evidence-Based Reading and Writing) and 641 (Math).
 U.S. News & World Report similarly lists the school's average ACT score as 28 and its average SAT score as 1200.

 Trinity Christian School has the distinction of having a graduate accepted into four of the five U.S. service academies.
+Graduates have also gone on to Ivy League schools such as Columbia University.
 The school won the 2025 National History Bowl in the Junior Varsity Open Small School category.
 Notable alumni include DonorSee founder Gret Glyer and Fulbright scholar Sam Powers among others.

 The school ranked 15th on The Roanoke Times 2023 list of the best private high schools in Virginia.
 In 2024, a student at the school was named a semifinalist in the National Merit Scholarship Program, whose winners represent less than 1 percent of the country's most academically successful high school seniors.